 Whenever I read Black Liberation Theology, I don’t recall reading about the need for baptism and confession of sins or persevering till the end in grace.
 Everything was tied to racism or classism.
-This makes me wonder what the real intent of this theology is.
+This makes me wonder what the real intent of this theology was.

 From Genesis to Revelation, God, If I may quote the Eucharistic Prayer, “Never ceases to gather a people to yourself.”
 That’s God’s principal mission.